-My North Park
+North Park Network Accounts

-My North Park is the portal system for North Park University.
-It gives access to school email accounts, WebAdvisor, and Moodle, among other helpful links.
-Once a student has been accepted to the Seminary, he or she will be required to set up a My North Park account using their student ID number.
-For further information regarding account creation, see www.northpark.edu/Campus-Life-and-Services/Information-Technology/Account.
+All students are provided a North Park University network account at admission.
+Students are required to set up a their account using their student ID number.
+This account grants access to a variety of technology resources designed to enhance the North Park experience.
+These resources are linked at the My North Park page of the website.
+For further information regarding account creation, see www.northpark.edu/ Campus-Life-and-Services/Information-Technology/Account.